pepov/k8sblog/_posts/2022-09-17-high-performance-go-app-with-otc-rds-operator-en.md

   534     :connection timeout
 ```

-With this one can then examine the installation and improve the quality of its service
+With this one can then examine the installation and improve the quality of the service

 Happy Testing